wlbr/myip/README.md

 ## Configuration

-Add a configuration 'config.txt" file at build time to the diretory if the Makefile to add
+Add a 'config.txt" file build time configuration to the directory if the Makefile to add

    - the site name and analytics id to track the accesses with Google analytics.
    - an upload address to copy the binary to when running the deploy make target.
 Will try an rsync, so take care for the ssh keys.